hkmshb/jobscrapper/docs/how-to/docker.md

 `create_db.sh` script (on host system) mounted into the container with the new name `pg_create_db.sh` is executed.
 Note that multiple files can be mounted into this location, and only files having the `.sh` and `.sql` file extensions will be executed when the necessary conditions are meet.
-The files will be executed by the alphabetic order of thier names.
+The files will be executed by the alphabetic order of their names.